Gaillardia: Indoor or Direct Sow Annual

-Gaillardia may be grown from seed sown early indoors and transplanted outside after frost, or sown directly in the garden in summer, or planted as a potted plant.
+Gaillardia may be grown from seed sown early indoors and transplanted outside after frost, or sown directly in the garden after danger of frost

 Sowing Directly in the Garden:

-- Direct sow in full sun in poor but well-drained soil after danger of frost.
+- Direct sow in a light, sandy, well-drained soil in full sun after danger of frost.

 - Sow seeds evenly and thinly and cover with ¼ inch of fine soil.

 - Firm lightly and keep evenly moist.

 - Seedlings will emerge in 7-14 days depending on soil and weather conditions.

 - Thin to stand about 15 inches apart when seedlings have two sets of leaves.

 How to Grow

 - Keep weeds under control during the growing season.
 Weeds compete with plants for water, space and nutrients, so control them by either cultivating often or use a mulch to prevent their germination.